spatie/docs.spatie.be-old/resources/views/image/v1/image-manipulations/watermarks.md

 ### Watermark fit resize

 To change the way the watermark is resized within the given boundaries you can use the `watermarkFit` method.
 This method accepts a `$fitMethod` argument.
-The following `$fitMethods` are available om the `Manipulations` class as constants:
+The following `$fitMethods` are available on the `Manipulations` class as constants:

 - `Manipulations::FIT_CONTAIN`
 - `Manipulations::FIT_MAX`